 Theresa and Greg are the parents of three of the cutest, smartest, most wonderful kids in the world, Geoffrey, Hannah and Andrew.

-I enjoy hunting, fishing, golf and buying books.
+I enjoy hunting, fishing, golf, ham radio (call sign: K5EWR) and buying books.